 There’s no hiding the fact that the cannabis industry remains in a precarious position.
 States with legalized recreational cannabis can’t offer full protection for cannabis-related businesses from federal prosecution.

-However, maintaining a medical marijuana card in your home state may provide you with an added layer of protection against persecution.
-Your medical cannabis card is proof that you have a relationship with a qualified doctor who has recommended your marijuana.
+However, maintaining a medical marijuana card in your home state may provide you with an additional layer of protection against persecution.
+Your medical cannabis card is proof that you are backed by a qualified doctor who has recommended your marijuana.
 Should you be growing your own cannabis in large amounts, it’s highly recommended to have a medical cannabis card, even in a state with recreational cannabis.

-In some states, like Colorado, medical cannabis patients are allowed access to cannabis at a younger age than recreational consumers.
+Medical cannabis patients are able to access cannabis at a younger age than recreational consumers.